OpenPecha/mt-training-data-prep-tools/docs/data-pipeline.md

 1. Get text list from Ready sheet of [Translation Catalog](https://docs.google.com/spreadsheets/d/14CA5kyoAkty2sHhkMT5ZX05Otm7eSGYAt0zAt59xQwI/edit#gid=1563391012).
 Here, the text list is list of text ids without the language prefix (like `EN` and `BO`), e.g, text id of `EN0001` and `BO0001` is `0001`
 1. Login into the server via `ssh tenzin@openpecha.bdrc.io`
+1. cd into the `~/TM` directory
-1. Save the text text pair list in any text file in `~/TM/input`, eg: `~/TM/input/tm_todo.txt` with a text list like:
+1. Save the text text pair list in any text file in `./input`, eg: `./input/tm_todo.txt` with a text list like:
    ```
    0001 0002 0003
    ```